coolbutuseless/sars/README.md

   proc sql;
-    SELECT cyl, sum(mpg) as TOTSALES  FROM mytable WHERE am = 1
+    SELECT cyl, sum(mpg) as total  FROM mytable
+    WHERE am = 1
     GROUP BY cyl
     ORDER BY cyl;